What is NGINX? Understanding how it works and its main use cases

 Having both an open-source and a premium solution underscores NGINX’s commitment to adaptability and innovation in server technology.

-How Does NGINX Work?
+How does NGINX work?

 NGINX official homepage